patrykandpatrick/vico/README.md

+*Note: While Vico is already available, the README and wiki are under construction.*

 # Vico

 Vico is a light and extensible chart library for Jetpack Compose and the view system.
 It comprises two main modules: